01

 Director

-- Board of Directors as of
+Board of Directors as of

 Chief Executive Officer

-- 7. Claudio Aravena Vallejo
+Claudio Aravena Vallejo

-People and Organization vice-president
+People & Organization vice-president

-- 8. Bernardo Canales Fuenzalida
+Bernardo Canales Fuenzalida

 In March 2018, Brookfield Asset Management (BAM) sells its stake in Transelec to the chinese company Southern Power Grid International (CSG).
 The Transelec property is now composed of Canadian Pension Plan Investment Board (CPP), British Columbia Investment Management Corp. (bcIMC), Public Sector Pension Investment Board (PSP) and China Southern Power Grid International (CSG), who place their great financial strength and operational experience at the service of the country’s growth needs.